What Are Fresh Pins?

 Affiliate Disclaimer: This post contains affiliate links where we earn a commission if you sign up through them.
 However this in no way affects our recommendation.
 We actually all use the products, services, and courses we recommend.

 The info in this article is based on research completed in May 2020.

 We’ve been hearing that Pinterest now favors “fresh pins” and are increasingly prioritizing fresh content in the Pinterest search results.

 Fresh Pins are defined as “images or videos that they haven’t seen before.
 You can create several images that link to the same blog post, page, or product listing, and each of those would be fresh when saved to Pinterest for the first time.”

 Depending on what your Pinterest marketing strategy is, this new emphasis on fresh pins may call for considerable changes in your content and pin creation strategies.
-Relevancy is still going to matter, but recency and fresh content is becoming more important and will continue to be increasingly factored into the Pinterest algorithm over time.
+Relevancy is still important of course, but recency and fresh content is becoming more important and will continue to be increasingly factored into the Pinterest algorithm over time.

 Pinterest did a Facebook LIVE with Tailwind where they announced how going forward, sharing fresh content (pins) will help you get a better distribution of your pins.

 As you can imagine, some confusion began to circulate over what a “fresh pin” means exactly.

 - Do we as marketers now need to create more new pins?

 - Can we only pin a fresh pin once?